JeroenDM/planar_python_robotics/readme.md

 ### The planner
 The planner should give an esimate of the required calculation time, to warn the user if the required planning problem is sampled to fine.
 A planning graph is construced and the shorted path is found.

+### The optimizer
+After a course path plan is formulated, the trajectory should be furter optimized.
+An optimization problem if formulated including a dynamic model of the robot and while respecting torque limits.